FAA Policy on Facility Relocations Occasioned by Airport Improvements or Changes

 Note: Portions of this AC are under review for update.
 Please contact the National Planning and Environmental Division for assistance.

-Because of the size of the document, it is available as one large file (see Complete) or as several smaller files (Part 1-4).
+Because of the size of this document, it is available as one large file (see Complete) or as several smaller files (see Parts 1-4).

 Measurement, Construction, and Maintenance of Skid Resistant Airport Pavement Surfaces